 \section{Visualization: Views}

-In an early stage, a questionnaire was sent out to two experienced radiation oncologists.
-Based on the information gathered we developed a first prototype.
-The preliminary implementation was presented further to a radiation oncologist and a medical physicist from a different institution to gather informal feedback.
+To gather information about the properties needed to identify potential dose reduction in overlapping volumes, a questionnaire was initially sent to two experienced radiation oncologists.
+This information was used to develop a prototype, which was then presented to a radiation oncologist and a medical physicist from another institution for feedback and further improvement.

-We make use of the concept of multiple coordinated views to represent the metrics for overlap relations introduced in the previous section, and to allow the identification of possible overlap regions of target volumes and OARs (see Fig.~\ref{fig:rt_planning_overview}), where the dose for the OAR can be further reduced (NTCP) without compromising the treatment outcome for target (TCP).
+We employ the concept of multiple coordinated views to display metrics related to overlap regions between structures in a treatment plan.
+The goal is the identification of areas where the dose to an OAR can be reduced without compromising the treatment outcome for the target (see Fig.~\ref{fig:overlap_problem}).
+The quantitative views are utilized to depict and encode crucial information about the overlapped volumes and treatment plan evaluation metrics.
+They are composed of various components, including a chord diagram, parallel coordinates, two distinct table views, and a DVH view.
+The spatial views consist of slice views and volume visualization, which are used to display spatial information.

-The different views, visualizations and selections are connected (see section~\ref{sec:interaction}) to interactively explore overlap regions in the treatment plan at hand.
-An overview of the different views is shown in Fig.~\ref{fig:interaction_overview}.

-The quantitative views are used to represent and encode relevant information about the overlap volumes and plan evaluation metrics described previously.
-The quantitative views consist of three views: A chord diagram for fast overview of overlapping structures (see Fig. \ref{fig:chord}), parallel coordinates for displaying and selecting quantitative measures for each overlap volume (see Fig. \ref{fig:paracoord}), a DVH view for showing selected volumes (see Fig. \ref{fig:dvh_view}) and two separate table views, one table for showing all overlap volumes in relation to a selected reference volume(see Fig. \ref{fig:table_view}), and one table for showing all overlapping volumes in reference to an anatomical reference point selected in the spatial views.

-The spatial views consist of classical slice-based views and volume visualization.
-It is used for the spatial information, such as multi-modal image information, segmentation information (tumor and OAR delineations) and 3D dose distributions as described in section~\ref{subsec:volumetric_data}.